waylyrics/waylyrics/doc/BUILD_GUIDE_UBUNTU.zh_en.md

 ```shell
 sudo apt-get install git nano build-essential libssl-dev libgtk-4-dev libdbus-1-dev libmimalloc-dev gettext cargo
 ```
 📣Tips: The cargo package here pulls up the rustc package, note that the rustc package version needs to be >= 1.73.
-Advanced players can build their own rust environments instead of installing cargo from the package manager.
+Advanced users can build their own rust environments instead of installing cargo from the package manager.

 ## Clone source code
 We need to clone the Waylyrics source code on Github for compilation.
 Make sure the Internet connection is good, and in rare cases use the magic 🪄.